datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 df_papers2 = df_SN7577.filter(regex= '^daily')
 ~~~

-will do want we want. '^daily' is a simple regular exprerssion which says 'startswith the characters 'daily'
+will do want we want. '^daily' is a simple regular exprerssion which says 'startswith' the characters 'daily'

 A simpler way is to use the 'like' parameter of the `filter` method.